 Katalin Karikó, PhD, adjunct professor of Neurosurgery, and Drew Weissman, MD, PhD, the Roberts Family Professor in Vaccine Research in Infectious Diseases, were named winners of the 2023 Nobel Prize in Physiology or Medicine.
 Their foundational research in the field of mRNA was vital to the development of the groundbreaking COVID-19 vaccines administered to billions globally, helping to lead the way out of the pandemic.

-Read more about this extraordinary achievement and see the list of global publications about it here.
+Read more about this extraordinary achievement and see the list of global articles about it here

 Carl June Receives 2024 Breakthrough Prize in Life Sciences